Unforgettable Week in Portugal (Santarem and Sesimbra)

 There were police officers all over the places, which made us pretty worried.
 We took our maps and GPS, the cause of this motion is actually because of the bikers doing their marathon for that day.

-I felt devastated, we lost 1-2 hours of driving back and fort since certain roads were close or deviated.
+I felt devastated, we lost 1-2 hours of driving back and forth since certain roads were closed or deviated.

 I still managed to capture some photos of this beautiful bridge of Lisbon.

-On the way to Sacavem I felt good 20-30 minutes will be fast, but we met another problem.
-Arriving at the area the road to cross the bridge was also close.
+On the way to Sacavem, I felt good 20-30 minutes will be fast, but we met another problem.
+Arriving at the area the road to cross the bridge was also closed.

 I felt like the world is on my shoulder, I was really sad causing us to lose time again.
 It was almost 2 o’clock in the afternoon and I don’t want to lose time again after this unexpected incident we stopped the car and think of another option to take.

 I opened my travel book guide and there I saw this Garden called Porta do Sol in Santarem.
-From there we can cross the bridge which is connected to go to the other island.
+From there we can cross the bridge which connects to go to the other island.

 Old Castle of Santarem (Porta do Sol), Portugal